smb374/swal/docs/wal-design.md

 **IMPORTANT: LSN Ordering During Recovery**

-Records in the WAL file may be **physically out of LSN order** due to the lock-free append protocol where multiple threads assign LSNs independently and enqueue to MPSC queues.
+Records in segment files may be **physically out of LSN order** due to the lock-free append protocol where multiple threads assign LSNs independently and enqueue to MPSC queues.
 The iterator implementation **MUST enforce strict LSN ordering** when replaying records.

 **Implementation:** Use a min-heap to read records in strict LSN order:

-- Read all records from file into heap (O(N log N) construction)
+- Read all records from segments into heap (O(N log N) construction)
 - Extract minimum LSN on each `wal_iter_next()` call (O(log N) per call)
 - Memory usage: O(N) where N = total records in WAL
 - Simpler than skip list, no indexing overhead, sufficient for recovery use case

 ### Generic Recovery Process

-1. **Open WAL file**
+1. **Scan WAL directory for segments**
-   - Open `wal.log` and read file header
+   - Use `wal_list_segments()` to find all segment files
-   - Extract `min_lsn`, `max_lsn`, `safe_lsn` from header
+   - Sort by segment number (ascending order)

 2. **Handle torn writes and corrupted records**
-   - If last record header is incomplete (< 56 bytes), discard it
+   - If last record header is incomplete (< 48 bytes), discard it
    - If `header_checksum` fails, discard record (corrupted header)
    - If `payload_checksum` fails, discard record (corrupted/incomplete payload)
    - Recovery gracefully handles partial writes at any position in log